Sams055/Obsidian-Notes/University of Nottingham/Computer Science/Year 2/Semester 2/Compulsory/Algorithms Correctness & Efficency/Lectures/Analysis of Algorithms - Lecture 1 - 03.02.2023.md

 #### Experimental Studies
 ![[Pasted image 20230130121102.png]]
+	If we increase input size from 50 to 100, the time will increase from 3000 - 9000
 #### Limits of Experiments
 ![[Pasted image 20230130121142.png]]
+	Implementing the algorithm may be difficult or time-consuming
 #### Limitations of Theory
 ![[Pasted image 20230130121154.png]]